walkermatt/aileenh.github.io/lets-load-some-mastermap.md

 ## Copy the data to the src_dir directory ##

-First of all check we have some data in our loader in_dir (c:\temp\loader\src_dir).
-Copy the file 58116-SX9192-2c1.gz into the directory.
+First of all check we have some data in our loader scr_dir (c:\temp\loader\src_dir).
+Copy the file data/mastermap/data/58116-SX9192-2c1.gz into this directory.

 ## Run Loader ##